usnistgov/oscal-xproc3/README.md

 <details>
 <summary>Innovations</summary>

 As of mid-2024, we believe some aspects of this initiative are innovative or unusual, even as it stands on foundations laid by others.
 Please let us know of relevant prior art, or independent invention, especially if it anticipates the work here.
+It is to be hoped that some of these applications are "obvious" and not as new as we think at least in conception.

 #### Pipelines for &ldquo;self setup&rdquo;